shunkode/Periodically_Capture_and_Send/README.md

-# periodically_capture_and_send
+# What's this?
 This program periodically takes pictures and transfers data to Dropbox.
 You can execute this by command of "python main.py" Also, you can change config like width, height, framerate, interval of capture, etc.

-It works well, but is still in the prototype stage and will be improved (e.g., use classes to make it easier to understand, add comments, etc.).
+It works well, but is not yet organized.
+If you have any questions, feel free to ask.

-# Licence
+# Features of v7
-This program may be freely copied, modified, used, etc., but with respect to update_access_token.py, please comply with the license of dropbox.
-The author assumes no obligation or responsibility for any problems that may result from the use of this program.
-(In particular, with regard to the Send.py (the file that performs the data transfer), please note that it includes a process to erase sent files and empty folders!)
+This program is dedicated to video recording using a raspberry pi, USB camera and opencv.
+It introduces multiprocessing and Queue, and uses separate cores for acquiring frames and saving frames in video format (plus data transfer).
+This solves the problem of not getting the specified frame rate when shooting video using the raspberry pi.